gcapes/git-course/05-branching.md

 versions they come from.
 We now need to manually edit the file to resolve the conflict.
 This means removing the mark-up and doing one of:

-- Keep the local version, which, here, is the one marked-up by HEAD i.e.
+- Keep the local version, which is the one marked-up by HEAD i.e.
 "Laboratory measurements of atmospheric particle formation"

-- Keep the remote version, which, here, is the one marked-up by paperWJohn i.e. "Simulations of atmospheric particle formation"
+- Keep the remote version, which is the one marked-up by paperWJohn i.e. "Simulations of atmospheric particle formation"

 - Or manually edit the line to something new which might combine some elements